minghao2016/combiroc/README.md

 CombiROC is an R package for the combinatorial study of multimarkers panels.

 The CombiROC tool was first published by [Mazzara et al. Scientific Reports 2017](https://www.nature.com/articles/srep45477).
-Initial code and Shiny App author: Saveria Mazzara (saveria.mazzara@gmail.com).
 A description of the analitycal protocol is also published in [Bombaci & Rossi, Methods Mol Biol 2019](https://link.springer.com/protocol/10.1007%2F978-1-4939-9164-8_16).
 The web-app Shiny version of CombiROC is still available at [combiroc.eu](http://combiroc.eu/): this Shiny version appeared first but has limited features and is not further maintained.
 For full capabilities use this pacakge.

 The code in this repo is work in progress, and is uploaded here "as-is" with no warranties implied.
 Improvements and new features will be added on a regular basis, please check on this github page for new features and releases.